A STEM-ed game with tangible learning artifacts

 Drawing inspiration from Loominary (Sullivan et al., 2018), BeadED Adventures treats STEM subjects in a way intended to be appealing to underrepresented youth who may be uninterested in these fields due to the way they are traditionally presented and represented in American culture.
 Following constructivist philosophies of learning and emphasizing player autonomy, the design of BeadED Adventures followed four main goals: to be engaging, to generate tangible learning artifacts, to encourage creativity, and to foster autonomy.
 Future studies are planned to investigate the impact of this learning artifact as a comprehension and recall tool for the STEM concepts embedded within the game.

 You can check out the proof-of-concept Twine here.
 Rather than using the bead apparatus (below), you can click on the links in the story or use the number keys on your computer’s keyboard as follows: magenta- 1; bronze- 2; gold- 3; green- 4; purple- 5; silver- 6.
+An example passage dealing with loop concepts is demonstrated in this 8-minute video.

 Functionality of current version